MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 ::: moniker-end

-You will typically need to connect to external and remote services to execute tasks in a job.
+Service connections enable you to connect to external and remote services to execute tasks in a job.
 For example, you may need to connect to your Microsoft Azure subscription, to a different build server or file server, to an online continuous integration environment, or to services you install on remote computers.

-You can define service connections in Azure Pipelines or Team Foundation Server (TFS) that are available for use in all your tasks.
+It's possible to define service connections in Azure Pipelines that are available for use in all your tasks.
 For example, you can create a service connection for your Azure subscription and use this service connection name in an Azure Web Site Deployment task in a release pipeline.

 You define and manage service connections from the Admin settings of your project: